turian/audio-discrimination-crowdsource/README.md

 ## Install FlyCtl

-To work with the Fly platform, you first need to install Flyctl, a command line interface that allows tou to do everything from creating an account to deploy to Fly.
+To work with the Fly platform, you first need to install Flyctl, a command line interface that allows you to do everything from creating an account to deploy to Fly.
   - Linux:
     ```
     curl  -L https://fly.io/install.sh | sh